JavaScript is required

 Irregular verbs in the future tense

 Alright, so regular verbs follow nice patterns.
 But Italian wouldn't be Italian without some irregular verbs to keep you on your toes.
 The good news is that even irregular verbs use the same future endings.
-They just have weird stems.
+They just have weird stems in Italian grammar.

 The most common irregular verbs you'll encounter include: